 If you’re a current CardFellow client who may be affected, you should have received an email from us detailing the new CardPointe fee and your options going forward.
-If you have questions, please feel free to contact us to discuss your processing.
+Please feel free to contact us with questions or to discuss your processing.

 If you’re not a current CardFellow client, you may need to do a little digging to find out if you’re affected.

 To find out if you might be subjected to the fee increase:

 - Look at the announcement section of your statements for the months of April through June for mention of the CardPointe program and fee increase.

 - Contact your processor to ask if they use CardConnect/CardPointe to process payments.
 If they do, ask them about the price increase, and if your fees are going to change as a result.

 You may consider switching processors to one that doesn’t go through CardConnect.
 If you need assistance finding a new processor, we suggest using our quote comparison tool to see what options are available to you.